POLICY INDEX

 • Cheating is defined as any attempt to gain an unfair advantage in an assessment (including examinations) or assist another student to do so.
 It includes copying from other candidates, collusion, impersonation, plagiarism, and unauthorised access to unseen examination papers.

-It is in the best interests of all students of EDUVISA Graduate School of Management to maintain the good reputation of its academic programmes.
-Your cooperation is expected in actively protecting the integrity of the assessment process.
-It is the duty of all students to EDUVISA Graduate School of Management to have high personal standards of academic honesty in their studies and to report any instances of malpractice of which they become aware.
+It is in the best interests of all students of EduVisa Graduate School of Management to maintain the good reputation of its academic programmes.
+The candidate/student's cooperation is expected in actively protecting the integrity of the assessment process.
+It is the duty of all candidate/students of EduVisa Graduate School of Management to have high personal standards of academic honesty in their studies and to report any instances of malpractice of which they become aware.
+Plagiarism is measured in terms of a percentage which indicates non-original content based on a similarity count that compares the submission of the candidate/student with previously submitted, published, or generated text on databases, journals, and sources available on the Internet.
+However, the acceptable percentage of plagiarism is considered to be 10% while any plagiarism similarity in excess of 25% is considered as a high percentage which requires suspension of academic enrolment.

-Plagiarism comes in many forms, some more severe than others—from rephrasing someone’s ideas without acknowledgement to stealing a whole essay.
+Plagiarism comes in many forms, some more severe than others—from rephrasing someone’s ideas without acknowledgement to stealing a whole essay/paragraph.
 These are the five most common types of plagiarism:

 • Global plagiarism means passing off an entire text by someone else as your own work.

-• Verbatim plagiarism means directly copying someone else’s words.
+• Verbatim plagiarism means directly copying someone else’s or a source on the Internet's words.

 • Paraphrasing plagiarism means rephrasing someone else’s ideas to present them as your own.